-Wolfgang’s Vault releases Dylan singing Hazel and I Don’t Believe You
+Wolfgang’s Vault releases Dylan singing Hazel, I Don’t Believe You and other rare tracks from The Last Waltz

-When The Band got together with their rock and roll friends in 1976 at San Francisco’s Winterland, Martin Scorsese filmed the concert.
+When The Band got together with their rock and roll friends in 1976 at San Francisco’s Winterland, film director Martin Scorsese filmed the concert.

 You can watch the unedited film of the Bob Dylan rarity Hazel from the Planet Waves album.
 Hazel is a great Bob Dylan gem that he rarely plays.

 The film is in black and white and hasn’t been edited.
 It appears to be one camera shot per clip.
-The video quality isn’t great but it’s historic footage.
+The video quality isn’t great but it is historic footage.

-After recording the video, The Band and some of the other artists went into the studio to re-record the songs.
+After filming, The Band and some of the other artists went into the studio to re-record the songs.
+Some of the playing on the black and white film is sloppy, which probably why it wasn’t left in the final cut.

 If you’re familiar with the movie soundtrack, the differences between this version and the final release are easy to hear.